mirzemehdi/KMPRevenueCat/README.md

 ![badge-android](http://img.shields.io/badge/platform-android-6EDB8D.svg?style=flat)
 ![badge-ios](http://img.shields.io/badge/platform-ios-CDCDCD.svg?style=flat)

+## ⚠️ Repository Archived

+**This repository is archived and no longer maintained.**

+This project is officially supported by [RevenueCat](https://github.com/RevenueCat/purchases-kmp).
+Please refer to the official repository for the latest updates, issues, and contributions.

+- **No new issues or pull requests will be accepted here.**
+- **For any questions or contributions, please use the official repository.**

+##

 KMPRevenueCat is an _**unofficial**_ Kotlin Multiplatform library designed as a wrapper for [RevenueCat](https://www.revenuecat.com/).
 It provides a unified API for managing subscription and in-app purchases across both iOS and Android platforms.
 You can see how this library is used in [FindTravelNow](https://github.com/mirzemehdi/FindTravelNow-KMM/) production Compose + KMP project.
 For the documentation, please refer to the official [RevenueCat Documentation](https://www.revenuecat.com/docs/getting-started/quickstart), Kotlin section.
 The library is designed in the same way as it is shown in the official documentation.